JuliaBooks/Books.jl/docs/contents/about.md

 As another benefit, the decoupling allows you to have more flexibility in when you want to run what code.
 In combination with Revise.jl, you can quickly update your code and see the updated output.

+Another reason why this package looks different than other packages is because this package has been aimed at a REPL workflow.
+Via the REPL, the package evaluates the code blocks inside `Main` by default.
+This provides easy access to the variables.

 Finally, a big difference with this package and other packages is that you decide yourself what you want to show for a code block.
 For example, in R